SAP-samples/teched2025-AD169/exercises/ex0/README.md

 ## Getting Started - Login to the Tenant

 <br> 1: All your users should be created.
-Please contact the trainers for Login id and Password
+Use the below format of IDs to login:
+<br> user id: B-AD169-001@education.cloud.sap
+<br> Password: Acce$$teched2025!
 <br> 2: Click on the tenant URL to access the SAP Build Lobby :
 <br>**Note on the previous link:** We have removed the labs preview link.
 The tenant was available as part of a TechEd 2025 hands-on session and is no longer active.
 <br> <br> 3: Once the Login is successful, you should be able to see the SAP Build Lobby